Earth Notes: On the Zanussi ZDS2010 freestanding slimline dishwasher: ReviewUpdated 2022-09-18 19:50 GMT.

-Our old dishwasher, after at least one repair some years ago (photos of the expired Zanussi DW24), started failing to fill but turning the heating element on anyway 2009/12/10, which I assumed meant that the logic was failing.
+Our old dishwasher, after at least one repair some years ago (photos of the expired Zanussi DW24), started failing to fill but turning the heating element on anyway 2009-12-10.
+I assumed that meant that the logic was failing and the machine was about to die.
 The pump had been getting weaker for some time too, so the money to buy a replacement had been put to one side...

-Though less urgent than replacing our washing machine we still wanted a replacement fairly quickly, so having done a quick survey of the alternatives I selected us another Zanussi (AAA-rated), more-or-less a direct replacement for our expired model, but with the addition of an 'eco' programme.
+Though less urgent than replacing our washing machine we still wanted a replacement fairly quickly.
+So having done a quick survey of the alternatives I selected us another Zanussi (AAA-rated).
+It was more-or-less a direct replacement for our expired model, but with the addition of an 'eco' programme.

-The astonishing thing to me is that a decade of dishwasher development doesn't seem to have made an enormous difference to (energy) efficiency.
+The astonishing thing to me is that a decade of dishwasher development does not seem to have made an enormous difference to (energy) efficiency.
 For example, the main and quick washes seem from the manual as if they will use more-or-less the same energy and water as the just-expired appliance.

 What we seem to have gained with the new model is a greater variety of programmes which presumably allows more efficient use in its own right for users that take the time to choose the correct cycle.
 We also get a cooler (50°C) 'eco' wash that washes for longer to use only the energy of the quick wash while apparently managing the thoroughness of the main (65°C) wash and the convenience of a thermal dry.

-We also gain a 'delay' button to help reduce electricty costs and carbon emissions, and an even-more-intensive (70°C) pot-and-pans wash...
+We also gain a 'delay' button to help reduce electricity costs and carbon emissions, and an even-more-intensive (70°C) pot-and-pans wash...

 I shall be evaluating the wash performance vs energy consumption!